-- be admitted as a regular student. - be enrolled or accepted for enrollment in an eligible program on at least a half-time basis. - be a citizen or an eligible non-citizen. - not owe a refund on a Pell Grant or Seog at any school. - not be in default on a NDSL or GSL at any school. - have financial need.
+- Be admitted as a regular student. - Be enrolled or accepted for enrollment in an eligible program on at least a half-time basis. - Be a citizen or an eligible non-citizen. - Not owe a refund on a Pell Grant or SEOG at any school. - Not be in default on a NDSL or GSL at any school. - Have financial need. - Be making satisfactory progress as defined by the school's policy and course of study - Be registered for selective service - Have signed a statement of educational purpose - Have signed an anti-drug certification - Have signed a statement of updated information.